John F. Tanner, Dean

 Undergraduate students may pursue majors and special concentrations in accounting, business analytics, economics, financial management, information systems and technology, international business, management, maritime and supply chain management, marketing, personal financial planning, real estate, and risk management and insurance.
 The college offers graduate programs in accounting, business administration, economics, maritime trade and supply chain management, and public administration.
 Additionally, the college offers a joint master's degree in computer information science with the Computer Science Department.
 Information about the graduate programs is available in the Graduate Catalog.

 Also housed within the College is the Department of Military Science and Leadership.
 The mission of this department is to provide professional instruction and leadership development for selected students who desire to serve in the active or reserve components of the U.S. Army.
 Additional information about this program may be obtained through the Military Science and Leadership Department.

-The college has several external units that enhance and support the academic programs.
-These units, listed below, offer opportunities for faculty members and students to interact with representatives of business, industry and government in Eastern Virginia.
+The College has several external units that enhance and support the academic programs.
+These units, listed below, offer opportunities for faculty members and students to interact with representatives of business, industry and government regionally, nationally, and globally.

 The Center for Economic Education